insys-icom/M3_Container/doc/Install_VirtualBox.md

 Introduction
 ---
 The SDK (Software Development Kit) is a VirtualBox image.
 The SDK should be an independent reference building machine.
 It should not interfere with users host system.

 The VM consists of a minimal Gentoo Linux installation without graphical user interface support.
 Installed is crossdev with the armv7-hf cross compiler toolchain.

 The SDK is supposed to have access to the internet in order to be able to clone this repository and to get the open-source-packages needed to fill the containers.
 Therefore one Ethernet interface must be bridged to the SDK.

-To exchange files from the host with the SDK a VirtualBox feature called "shared folder" can be used.
+To exchange files from the host with the SDK a VirtualBox feature called "shared folder" can be used, but be warned:

+Caveat 1: The performance of the "shared folder" feature might be very slow, especially when compiling projects with a huge amount of files.

+Caveat 2: Compiling projects that rely on symlinks (e.g. "busybox") will fail, when the host operating system lack support symlinks (like "Windows" lacks).
+In this case the project files must be compiled within the SDK without the use of this "shared folder" feature.

 Install the SDK